Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 AWS Lambda Deployment

+STEP 1.
 Deploy the AWS lambda function running in your AWS account.
-The platform collects data from a chosen EC2 instance in your AWS account and sends them to Coralogix, where they are enriched with tags associated with your instance.
+The platform collects logs from a chosen EC2 instance in your AWS account and sends them to Coralogix, enriching them with tags associated with your instance.

 • Input the Coralogix domain within which your account has been created in CoralogixRegion.

-• Input your Coralogix Send Your Data – API Key in PrivateKey.
+• Input your Coralogix Send-Your-Data API key in ApiKey.

 • Do not change the default settings for the FunctionMemorySize and FunctionTimeout.

-1. Deploy your application to collect tabs.
+STEP 3.
+Deploy your application to collect tags.
 It will collect tags every 10 minutes and send them to Coralogix.

-1. In your Coralogix dashboard, click on the Data Flow tab > Data Enrichment.
-Scroll down the page to view the AWS Enrichment option.
+STEP 1.
+From your Coralogix toolbar, navigate to Data Flow > Data Enrichment.
+Scroll down the page to view the AWS Enrichment Option.

-4. Logs associated with the chosen AWS resource should now appear enriched with AWS tags in your dashboard.
-To view them, click on the Explore tab > Logs.
+STEP 5.
+Logs associated with the chosen AWS resource should now appear enriched with AWS tags in your dashboard.
+To view them, navigate to Explore > Logs or to LiveTail.

 Limitations